 - Discuss and agree the approach with your research collaborators and co-authors (where applicable).

-- Be aware of the HEFCE open access requirements for the next (post 2014) REF.
+- Be aware of the HEFCE open access requirements for REF2021, and Act on Acceptance.

 - In terms of information and assistance about Open Access:

-There are two main ways to achieve Open Access:
+There are two main routes to achieve Open Access:

 - You publish your article in a subscription journal, then self-archive a copy of the accepted manuscript (the final peer-reviewed version) in our institutional repository, the Oxford University Research Archive (ORA) and/or a subject repository (such as EuropePMC, ArXiv, SSRN).
 It is made freely available after an embargo period.
 No fee is charged.
 This is known as the green route and is the University’s preferred mechanism.